SpotlightKid/mrequests/README.md

 ### Features

+* Supports SSL/TLS with server certificate validation (as far as supported by the `ssl` module of a given MicroPython port).
 * Supports redirection with absolute and relative URLs (see below for details).
 * Supports HTTP basic authentication (requires `ubinascii` module).
 * Supports socket timeouts.